Johnson election victory propels Britain towards swift Brexit

-LONDON, Dec 13 (Reuters) - Britain was speeding towards Brexit on Friday after Prime Minister Boris Johnson won a crushing election victory, ending three years of uncertainty since the country decided to leave the bloc.
+LONDON, Dec 13 (Reuters) - Britain was speeding towards Brexit on Friday after Prime Minister Boris Johnson won a resounding election victory, ending three years of uncertainty since Britonsvoted to leave the European Union.

-Exiting the European Union, a goal Johnson has pursued relentlessly since he put himself forward as the face of the victorious "Leave" campaign in a 2016 referendum, is Britain's biggest leap into the unknown since World War Two.
+Johnson has relentlessly pursued Brexit since he put himself forward as the face of the victorious "Leave" campaign in a 2016 referendum, and it represents Britain's biggest geopolitical step since World War Two.

-Johnson is now free to lead his country swiftly out of the vast trading bloc, but faces the daunting task of negotiating trade deals around the world, not least with the EU itself, and of keeping a divided kingdom in one piece.
+Though now free torealise his Brexit dream, Johnson faces the daunting task of negotiating trade deals around the world, not least with the EU itself, and of keeping a divided kingdom in one piece.

-"We will get Brexit done on time by the 31st of January, no ifs, no buts, no maybes," a triumphant Johnson told cheering supporters as a grey dawn broke over London.
+"We will get Brexit done on time by the 31st of January, no ifs, no buts, no maybes," Johnson told cheering supporters as a grey dawn broke over London.

-Later, he went to Buckingham Palace to ask Queen Elizabeth for permission to form a new government - a formal step required under the UK's constitutional monarchy system.

 Overnight, results pouring in from the 650 parliamentary constituencies around the United Kingdom showed that Johnson's Conservative Party had trounced its main opponent, winning 364 seats to the Labour Party's 203.